thejpster/website/content/blog/blog-2025-07-19/index.md

 * HP 9000 712 (running NeXTSTEP!)
 * Apple PowerMac 7200/90 (ok, Mac OS 7.2 Is Not UNIX, but I could install Linux or NetBSD if I wanted to)

+I also briefly had an [Alphastation 500](@/blog/blog-2025-03-30/index.md), but I failed to get it working so I passed it on to someone who knows much more about them than me.

 And watching CRD's video.
 I realised something.

 ## Silicon Graphics